Low back pain that

 Progressive Resolution

 Each session targets the next layer of the pattern.
-Pain intensity and frequency typically reduce measurably between visits.
-The body's compensation patterns begin to release as the primary trigger points are deactivated.
+Pain intensity and frequency typically reduce between visits.
+Your body starts to let go of the tension it's been holding.

 Visits 5+